NaomiWaterlow/prescription_foi/README.md

-Code for working on UK antibiotic prescirption data - in progress.
+All code can be run fromo 0_master_script.R, and this contains all the instructions on how to run it.

+##### Below information is old and can probably be removed.

-- initial_data_look_total.R.
+- 0_initial_data_look_total.R.
 This script loads the data that is not split by geography, calculates the population sizes and makes plots of each drug.
 Also generates Figure 1.
 This script must be run before the other scripts will work, as it generates the initial cleaned data.

 - RTI.R This script compares the respiratory antibiotics to the data of flu vaccinations, option at the top to Exclude Amoxicillin or not.